ani2fun/note-book/README.md

 🔗 **You can access it here: [https://notebook.kakde.eu](https://notebook.kakde.eu)**

-⚠️ Heads up: I’m always tinkering with my homelab, so if the site’s down, there’s a good chance I broke something (again) 🤦‍♂️.
+⚠️ Heads up: I’m always tinkering with my homelab setup, so if the site’s down, there’s a good chance I broke something (again) 🤦‍♂️.
 Thanks for not losing your cool! 😅

 If you'd prefer to explore the content locally, you can follow the instructions below to set it up on your own machine. 🛠️